gbdev/gb-asm-tutorial/src/cheatsheet.md

 ::: tip

-The window layer has an -8 pixel horizontal offset.
+The window layer has a -7 pixel horizontal offset.
+This means setting `rWX` to 7 places the window at the left side of the screen, and setting `rWX` to 87 places the window with its left side halfway across the screen.

 :::